Note: This is Part 1 of a three-part series titled, “How to Find Your Perfect Word of the Year.” See Part 2: 211 Word of the Year Ideas.

-What I’m finding now is that choosing a word of the year is expanding.
+With each new year, the idea of choosing a word of the year is expanding for me.
 It’s like building and shaping muscle.
-I’m taking the idea of “inspired action” more seriously.
-I’m now excited about creating my own vision journal and planning pages to keep my word of the year top of mind.
+I’m taking “inspired action” more seriously.
+This year, I’m creating my own vision journal and goal-setting / planning system.

 So how do you select a word of the year?

 By asking yourself some questions.